 Homeowners and/or authorized agents can request the police and file a report for squatters who illegally occupy their legally owned property.
 The report is forwarded to the Squatter Detective who works with the City Attorney’s Office to verify property ownership.

 Once verified, the Squatter Detective notifies the homeowner/authorized agent of the next steps in the squatter removal process.

 The Environmental Crimes Detail investigate crimes against the environment and criminal violations reference illegal dumping of trash, construction equipment, boats, hazardous materials, etc. The Detail members enforce the Florida Litter Law,

 illegal handling & disposal of hazardous materials and federal environmental acts, laws and regulations.
-They work with Code Enforcement, Solid Waste, NET Administrators, and the Environmental Protection Agency.
+They work with Code Enforcement, Solid Waste, Neighborhood Administrators, and the Environmental Protection Agency.